 According to the international news agency, the campaign announced that Mr. Biden and Ms. Harris will deliver remarks in Wilmington, Delaware, on Wednesday afternoon on “working together to restore the soul of the nation and fight for working families to move the country forward”.

-Note that Mr. Biden will appear against President Donald Trump in the upcoming election.
+Note that Mr. Biden will appear against President Donald Trump in the upcoming US election 2020.

 Mr. Trump said in a news conference that Ms. Harris is “my number one draft pick”.